 WINE, CULTURE, HISTORY

 Join us as we explore in detail the wines of the Rhône Valley.
 We start in vibrant, cool, sophisticated Lyon, the capital of Haut Cuisine.
 We stop in the Northern Rhône where names such as Côte Rôtie, Crozes-Hermitage make us crave a glass of wine.
 We follow the eponymous Rhône river south to Avignon, the city that was the seat of the papacy for the better part of the 14th century.
 We stop in Châteauneuf du Pape.
-We do a side-kick to the gorgeous Dentelles de Montmirail where we find the wines of Gigondas, Vacqueyras, Séguret, and the sweet wines of Rasteau, and another one to Bandol.
+We do a side-kick to the gorgeous Dentelles de Montmirail where we find the wines of Gigondas, Vacqueyras, Séguret, and the sweet wines of Rasteau.
 The southern Rhône belongs to Provence.
-Provence: this immediately ignites a deep yearning for the fragrance coming from purple Lavender fields, for the special light the Impressionist artists masterfully captured in their paintings, for a very special "savoir vivre", and for the dark red, fruity, spicy wines.
+Provence: this immediately ignites a deep yearning for the fragrance coming from Lavender fields, for the special light the Impressionist artists masterfully captured in their paintings, for a very special "savoir vivre", and for the dark red, fruity, spicy wines.
 This year we travel during the height of the flowering season and we will experience a sea of purple Lavender fields.

 - We will visit a total of 18 Domaines in well-known appellations such as Côte Rôtie, Crozes-Hermitage, Châteauneuf du Pape, Gigondas, Vacqueras, etc.

 - We will get intimate insights into the world of the Rhone Valley wines with visits to famous Domaines, but also to excellent lesser known and unknown producers.

 - We will see the beautiful terraced vineyard sites clinging to the slopes of the steep mountains in the Northern Rhône.

 - We will explore the fascinating history of the region and its importance for wine production and wine trad

 - We will visit medieval villages and historic landmarks from Roman times.